yassermuayed/yassermuayed.github.io/src/README.md

 # Welcome

-These are web pages of Yasser Muayed, an entrepreneur, web developer, linguist, among other things.
+These are the web pages of Yasser Muayed, an entrepreneur, web developer, linguist, among other things.
 Here you will find information about [my work](./prefix/projects.md), methods to [contact me](./prefix/contact.md) and find me online, and most importantly my **Study Notes**.

 <div class="note">
     I keep my study notes well organized and at a minimum , they are an <i>extension of my brain</i>. unlike a normal blog I don&apos;t use SEO tricks or put low quality content to increase traffic and so on.
 Only the most important things make it to my study notes.